Are Microplastics Harmful To You? How To Avoid Microplastics In Water?

 Bioaccumulation in the Food Chain

-One of the most concerning effects of microplastic pollution is bioaccumulation, a process where pollutants build up in an organism over time
+One of the most concerning effects of microplastic pollution is bioaccumulation, a process in which pollutants accumulate in organisms over time.

 When marine animals consume microplastics, the toxins associated with them can accumulate in their tissues.
 As larger predators eat smaller animals, the concentration of microplastics and chemicals increases as you move up the food chain.